kelmccallister/My-Portfolio/docs/Quick-Start-Guide.md

     15. Click the **New File** icon.
     16. Enter ".vale.ini".
     17. Open the `.vale.ini` file.
-    18. Paste the following into the file.
+    18. Paste the following into the file:

         ```sh
         StylesPath = .github/styles